What Are the Signs You Need to Consult an Orthopedic Surgeon?

 3.

-Arthritis is a common age-related condition where the cartilage cushioning the bones wears down.
+is a common age-related condition where the cartilage cushioning the bones wears down.
 In the shoulder, this can lead to painful movement and reduced mobility.
 Osteoarthritis of shoulder is much less common than knees, and the treatment is significantly different.

 Symptoms: